To modernise, digitise and increase the reliability of civil registers

 Biometrics is the perfect tool to secure entries into the civil register and the identification of citizens

-Biometrics and the construction of an AFIS (Automated Fingerprint Identification System) may prove to be of essential assistance in securing the identification of citizens, in countries where the reliability of traditional identification information is unsure.
+Biometrics and the construction of an AFIS (Automated Fingerprint Identification System) may prove essential assistance in securing citizens' identification in countries where the reliability of traditional identification information is unsure.

 Typically information (or lack of) relating to dates, place of birth, addresses, the similarity between names, the ambiguity regarding names and pseudonyms (which may be used alternatively depending upon circumstances, etc.) are causes of errors.